leynnnnnn0/cisco/README.md

-# Cisco Status Dashboard
+# Cisco Clone

-**Cisco Status Dashboard** is an innovative web application designed for real-time employee status monitoring and management.
+**Cisco Clone** is an innovative web application designed for real-time employee status monitoring and management.
 This platform offers a dynamic and intuitive dashboard to track employee activities, calculate payroll, and assess adherence.

 ## Features